MaterializeInc/materialize/doc/developer/design/20210311_prometheus_source.md

 # Open questions

-- [x] Should we expose the CREATE SOURCE mechanics for this externally?
-It probably has very limited utility for our users outside "read our metrics".
-      (The answer is "no")

-- [ ] Is it better to be fully normalized and have two tables, or better to have the kind of measurement in the measurement table and not have the "meta" table?

 <!--
 // Anything currently unanswered that needs specific focus.
 This section may be expanded during the doc meeting as
 // other unknowns are pointed out.